-AIB has witnessed significant growth of both digital customer adoption and engagement levels and now have over 2.1 million customers digitally active.
+AIB has witnessed significant growth of both digital customer adoption and engagement levels and now have over 2.27 million customers digitally active.

-AIB processes 3.26 million transactions daily across its digital channels.
 Acknowledging the shift towards increased digital usage, AIB continues to invest in its digital platforms and emphasizes expanding the accessibility of its products and services through its digital channels.